-A pregnancy test may let you know, one way or the other, if you are pregnant.
+A pregnancy test can let you know if you are pregnant.
 Here are answers to some common questions about them.

-What is a pregnancy test and how does it work?
+What is a pregnancy test, and how does it work?

 What types of pregnancy tests are available?